StyraInc/rego-style-guide/README.md

 # Rego Style Guide

 Given the general purpose nature of Open Policy Agent (OPA) — and the versatility of the Rego language — there is often more ways than one to express what one wants to accomplish.
-Even when setting pure _formatting_ concerns, like "how many spaces should be used for indentation?" or "should an array comprehension span multiple lines?" aside, coding style (and opionons around the topic) tends to encompass much more.
+Additionally, the Rego language has seen countless of improvements over the years, whether in the form of new features, built-in functions or language constructs.
+While it's "easy" to add things, great care needs to be taken about how to deal with _existing_ features and constructs, and with a strong commitment to not break backwards compatibility, sometimes the best way forward is simply to provide recommendations rather than deprecations or even having things removed.

-The purpose of this style guide is to provide a collection of recommendations and best practices for authoring Rego policy.
-As with any style guide - the advice provided here is highly subjective — although based on years of experience working with OPA and Rego.
+The purpose of this style guide is to provide a collection of recommendations and best practices for authoring modern Rego.
+As with any style guide - the advice provided here is subjective.
+Although based on years of experience working with OPA and Rego, the final decision on style yours to make.

 When deciding on style within a larger group of developers, finding acceptance (if not consensus) on a set of principles is often more important than the principles themselves.
 Use the rules provided here as you wish: adopt the guide in its